dkoepke/dkoepke.github.io/_posts/2016-04-20-secret-lives-cpp-objects.md

 };
 ```

-At one point in time, this is uncontroversial and just obviously how you do things.
+At one point in time, this is uncontroversial and just obviously how you do things (save the memory leak; did you catch it?).
 Today, it immediately fails code review as soon as the word `new` shows up.
 The prohibition here is not really against that particular keyword but against the fact that we have procedurally implemented a contract that we can declaratively enforce:

 ```cpp
 class Emulator